Find out more about the project and find out how you could be part of the team going next year below.

 Cycle Hubs

 Through partnership work with KZN Cycling, we will teach cycling & bike maintenance in a range of primary and secondary schools.
 The cycling clinics, aimed at beginners & improvers will be delivered thanks to a cycling hub located in the heart of the community.
 Cycling hubs are basically shipping containers which house bikes and bike maintenance equipment, complemented by a truck and trailer to take the bikes on a tour of local schools.
 KZN Cycling sustain the hub year round, as well as employing development officers and coaches specifically to bring cycling to remote areas.
-Access to cycling can be life changing in rural areas as children & young people face long walks to access education and employment.
+Access to cycling can be life changing in rural areas as children & young people face long walks to access education and employment and KZN Cycling also offer a performance pathway for pupils with the potential to compete locally and nationally.

 Sport & Leadership

 Sport also plays a key role in the project in bringing people together and developing wider skills.
-One week of the project will be spent delivering a sport & leadership festival for primary pupils from four schools in the township of Eshowe.
-The festival involves a daily rota of sports sessions, classroom sessions and applied sports leadership sessions culminating in pupils delivering their own sports activities for their peers.
+One week of the project will be spent delivering a sport & leadership festival for primary pupils from three schools in the township of Eshowe.
+The festival involves a daily rota of sports sessions,classroom sessions and applied sports leadership sessions culminating in pupils delivering their own sports activities for their peers.

 Cultural exchange